vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 and so chalk out her course as to bring about unity.
 But she and the Moderate leaders were pledged to support the Reforms.
-No doubt they talked of slight improvements, here and there ; but they made no secret of their inten- tion of accepting whatever reforms were granted.
+No doubt they talked of slight improvements, here and there ; but they made no secret of their inten###tion of accepting whatever reforms were granted.
 Probably they were afraid of reactionaries of the type of Lord Sydenham and considered it to be the height -of statesmanship to run no risks.
 They wanted to strengthen the hands of Mr. Montague.
-Mr. Tilak on the contrary knew full well that it was to establish its credit with the civilized nations that England was grant- ing us Reforms.
+Mr. Tilak on the contrary knew full well that it was to establish its credit with the civilized nations that England was grant###ing us Reforms.
 Mr. Montague was as anxious to give as we were to take.
 Why not ask for more ?
-The phi- losophy of Moderation said " Half a loaf is better than none."
+The phi###losophy of Moderation said " Half a loaf is better than none."
 Mr. Tilak was prepared, if need be, to risk the loss of the proferred half in his endeavours to get three-quarters.
 He believed more in winning than in receiving.
-It was, therefore, psycho- logically impossible that the Moderates should come over to his side.
+It was, therefore, psycho###logically impossible that the Moderates should come over to his side.
 Not only were they unwiUing to join hands with him in the matter of Reforms, but even regarding the Punjab situation.
 Several members of